ogradyc01/GoldenCheetah/UG_ChartTypes_Activities.md

 ![Activity Details - Metric](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/Activity_Details-Metric.jpg)

 To enter or overwrite a 'Metric' value, please check the check-box next to the metric to open the input field for this metric.
-Only if you then input a value different to '0', this value will be taken as the metric value for this ride (and overwrite any value coming from your ride data).
+Only if you then input a value different to '0', this value will be taken as the metric value for this activity (and overwrite any value coming from your activity data).

 ## 'Extra' Tab